ObelusFamily/Anythink-Market-amoiq/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+clone the repo and create a new branch in that repo and further add the file and make a pull request

+install docker and access the frontend and backend and just follow the commands and steps provided during the quest and your are good to go !